-Program Frequency: Baseline and termination only

-EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
+Program Frequency: Baseline and termination only EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
 Yes No Yes Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes No Yes Has anything about your health status changed since your last occupational health examination Yes No Yes What medicines are you currently taking (list / describe in comments) Yes No Yes Heat injury (heat cramps, exhaustion, stroke) Yes No Yes Do you currently have an implanted device anywhere in your body (including an artificial lens from cataract surgery) Yes No Yes Have you ever had eye surgery (including cataract surgery) Yes No Yes Do you have a foreign body permanently in your eye (for example, something that was left in your eye after an eye injury or eye surgery) Yes No Yes Have you ever had an eye injury that required medical care Yes No Yes Do you have a prescription for glasses or contact lenses Yes No Yes Date of your most recent vision check Yes No Yes Audiogram (non-HCP) Yes No Yes Eye exam including funduscopic (undilated) Yes No Yes Visual acuity (far) Yes No Yes Visual acuity (near) Yes No Yes Skin exam if history of skin sensitivity or disease Yes No Yes
+Yes No Yes Has anything about your health status changed since your last occupational health examination Yes No Yes Heat injury (heat cramps, exhaustion, stroke) Yes No Yes Most recent refraction date and prescription if any Yes No Yes Do you currently have an implanted device anywhere in your body (including an artificial lens from cataract surgery) Yes No Yes Have you ever had eye surgery (including cataract surgery) Yes No Yes Do you have a foreign body permanently in your eye (for example, something that was left in your eye after an eye injury or eye surgery) Yes No Yes Have you ever had an eye injury that required medical care Yes No Yes Audiogram (non-HCP) Yes No Yes Eye exam including funduscopic (undilated) Yes No Yes Visual acuity (far) Yes No Yes Visual acuity (near) Yes No Yes Skin (rash, erosion, ulcer, pigment, eczema, Photosensitivity, etc.) Yes No Yes